First Days on Campus

 Fairfax, VA 22030

 - After you have purchased all the immediate necessities, grab a snack.
-Your meal plan will not be valid yet, so try out some food in the Johnson Center Food Court or walk over to the nearest shopping center called University Mall, where you can find a grocery store (Giant Food), as well as a few restaurants, a movie theatre, and small shops.
+Your meal plan will not be valid yet, so try out some food on campus (see the fall 2017 move-in week hours of operation) in the Johnson Center Food Court or walk over to the nearest shopping center called University Mall, where you can find a grocery store (Giant Food), as well as restaurants, a movie theatre, and small shops.

 - Grab a map and explore campus.
 Expect the campus to look pretty deserted – students living on-campus will arrive three days after you; students living off-campus will show up the first day of classes.
 Enjoy the quietness and emptiness while you can – the campus will be bustling once classes start!